ShHassanin/cardiovascular-disease-analysis-modeling-and-prediction/README.md

 # cardiovascular-disease-analysis-modeling-and-prediction Public
 cardiovascular-disease-analysis-modeling-and-prediction
-This project is analysis cardiovascular disease and predict according the data will be filled(gender,age,weight,height,Systolic blood pressure mm Hg (upper number),Diastolic blood pressure mm Hg (lower number),Cholesterol level,Glucose level,is smoker, is Alcoholic ,is active) if patient may has probability to cardiac disease or not.
+This project is analysis cardiovascular disease and predict according to the data will be filled(gender,age,weight,height,Systolic blood pressure mm Hg (upper number),Diastolic blood pressure mm Hg (lower number),Cholesterol level,Glucose level,is smoker, is Alcoholic ,is active) if patient may has probability to cardiac disease or not.

 ## Jupyter notebook
 you can view the Analysis notebook :